Economic policy of the second Trump administration: Budget and spending

 Trump established the Department of Government Efficiency (DOGE), an initiative tasked with cutting federal government spending.
 DOGE is de facto led by businessman Elon Musk, who officially serves as senior advisor to the president.
 DOGE members have filled influential roles at federal agencies and sought to vastly cut their spending, facilitating mass layoffs of federal government employees and the dismantling of federal agencies.
 Layoffs primarily focused on probationary employees, with nearly 10,000 federal employees fired by February 2025.
 Musk initially said that DOGE would cut $2 trillion from the United States federal budget, which he first revised to $1 trillion, and later to $150 billion.
 DOGE said in April 2025 that it had saved $160 billion; an analysis has suggested that its cuts and firings have cost $135 billion, and evidence has emerged of errors in DOGE's accounting that incorrectly inflates the amount of money it has saved.

 Trump and DOGE have attempted to dismantle the vast majority of the United States Agency for International Development (USAID).
 USAID, which employed around 10,000 people, was originally tasked to carry out and monitor worldwide humanitarian projects, though some have criticized it for contributing to projects that are not humanitarian in nature and for mismanaging its funding.
 Vought was also made the acting director of the Consumer Financial Protection Bureau (CFPB) upon becoming OMB director, and he worked to shut down much of the CFPB's operations.
-In February 2025, Trump directed the treasury secretary to end production of the U.S. penny.
+(Note:

+The CFPB is an independent agency created by the US Congress which Trump has sought greater control over.